 Left off yesterday relating a visit to my wife’s new gynecologist, Dr. Ma.
 Sisa B. Fernandez, an extremely pleasant and competent doctor that my wife and I both liked.
-I also wrote about the other end of the spectrum, the rudest doctor in the Philippines, located at Doctor’s Hospital in Iloilo.
 Dr. Fernandez had given my asawa a referral for a mammogram so off we went to find the Mammogram Department in the hospital.

 After some wandering around we finally located the Mammogram Department which was tucked away in a section of the hospital where even radiation fallout from the Fukushima nuclear power plant could not reach.
 However, no one is at the reception desk.
 We knock on the door where the mammograms are done, but no one responds.